 The College has equipment that can be checked out for field work.
 Some examples are: loggers tape/D tape, compasses, clinometers, increment borers, relascopes, measuring tapes and more.
-You can contact the FM Administrative Associate in CHCB 412 (243-5529) for a list of available equipment and for check-out.
+You can contact Marie Rothell, FM Administrative Associate in CHCB 401 (243-5529) for a complete list of available equipment and for check-out.

 The College also has GPS units and digital cameras for use.
 Please see the CFC IT Office lcated in FOR 202 for more information and check-out.

-The CFC Accounting Office is located in FOR 110.
-Lisa Arends is the Interim Accounting Supervisor for the CFC and she has three other staff members working with her.
-Each Accounting Associate works with specific departments.
+Laurie Belcher (FOR 111; 243-6782; firstname.lastname@example.org) is the Director of Accounting and Fiscal Operations for the CFC and she has four other staff members working with her.
+Each Accounting employee works with a specific department.